 How long can I expect to be away from home?

 The basic rule of thumb for the trucking industry is to earn one day of home time every week spent on the road.
 So, if you are out for two weeks, you will be able to come home for 2 to 3 days before being routed back on the road.
 Many trucking companies have policies regarding home time, such as promising drivers that they will be home 2 out of 3 weekends a month or giving them “personal days” to use on special dates like family birthdays or doctor’s appointments.

 It is important to remember, however, that even local drivers sometimes work 10-hour days.
 In addition, trucking is a career that will take you away from your home and your family for some period, so be prepared to make that sacrifice if you choose to become a truck driver.

 Will I be based in my hometown?

 Every company is different: some carriers will allow you to take your truck home with you on your days off, while others specify that you must leave it at a company drop-yard or in a secure, public area.
 Most truckers live within 2 to 3 hours of their company drop-yards.
 You will be based out of your home area, and your dispatcher will route you according to where you live or where you park your truck.
 You will always be routed back to this same area for your home time as well.

 Will I have to pay for fuel or maintenance on the truck I drive?

-If you become an owner operator, however, you will be responsible for paying for both your own fuel and your truck’s maintenance while you work.
-Owner operators are like independent contractors for trucking companies, and the driver owns the truck he drives.
-With the price of gas so high, however, a lot of trucking companies have been offering a fuel surcharge for owner operators, which means that they will pay the driver extra per mile to help offset fuel costs.
-If you work as a company driver, however, you won’t have to worry about paying for your fuel or maintenance costs.
+However, if you become an owner-operator, you will be responsible for paying for both your fuel and your truck’s maintenance.
+At the same time, owner-operators are like independent contractors for trucking companies, and the driver owns the vehicle he/she drives.
+With the price of gas so high, however, many trucking companies have been offering a fuel surcharge for owner-operators, which means that they will pay the driver extra per mile to help offset fuel costs.
+However, if you work as a company driver, you won’t have to worry about paying for your fuel or maintenance costs.